EABergamo/eabergamo.github.io/content/courses/_index.md

 ---

 ***
-## At the Wharton School of the University of Pennsylvania
+## At the Wharton School of the University of Pennsylvania:
 ### Teaching Assistant, Quality and Productivity (OIDD 6110, MBA Core)
   - Semesters: Fall 2025 (Christian Terwiesch, Santiago Gallino); Spring 2026 (Christian Terwiesch)